 There are several factors that play a role in assessing the difference between the current level of development and a fully appropriated conditions in the Upper Platte River Basin.
 Identifying this difference is critical in tracking progress toward a fully appropriated condition.
-The Nebraska Ground Water Management and Protection Act requires that determination of the difference between current and fully appropriated levels of development account for: (1) cyclical supply, including drought; (2) the portion of the difference that is due to conservation measures; (3) the portion of the overall difference due to water uses initiated prior to July 1, 1997; and (4) the portion of the overall difference due to water uses initiated on or after July 1, 1997.
-A more complete description of all of the factors that are used to assess the difference between current levels of development fully appropriated conditions are outlined in Appendix 1 of the Total Depletions Report.
-Several publications have been developed to support evaluation of these components (see Conservation Measures study, 2019 Robust Review, INSIGHT analysis) and are further described below.
+The Nebraska Ground Water Management and Protection Act requires that determination of the difference between current and fully appropriated levels of development account for: (1) cyclical supply, including drought; (2) the portion of the difference due to conservation measures; (3) the portion of the overall difference due to water uses initiated prior to July 1, 1997; and (4) the portion of the overall difference between current levels of development fully appropriated conditions are outlined in Appendix 1 of the Total Depletions Report.
+Several publications have been developed to support evaluation of these components (see Conservation Measures Study, 2019 Robust Review, INSIGHT analysis) and are further described below.